IceUnicorn93/Open-VTT/README.md

 # Planned Features for the Future

 > [!NOTE]
-> Features my take a long time since I work on this project in my free time and in my own speed
+> Features may take a long time since I work on this project in my free time and in my own speed

 - Support for animated Maps
 - Rework of the Notes System
 - Rework of Centroid Calculation for Pre Placed Fog of War
 - Make Open VTT fully usable on Linux
+- Make all StreamDeck Buttons fully customizable

 # Known Problems